juji-io/docs/docs/index.md

 <p align="center"><img src="img/choose-template.png" alt="Choose a template" width="350"/></p>

-Choose any one template, say `conduct an B2B interview`, and click `Continue` button.
+Choose any one of the templates, say `conduct an B2B interview`, and click `Continue` button.

 <p align="center"><img src="img/design-page.png" alt="Design page" width="550"/></p>

 Now you get to a page where you could customize your bot.
-But let us not get too far ahead of ourselves, instead check out what the bot can do right now.
+But let us not get too far ahead of ourselves, instead let us check out what the bot can do right now.

 Click `Preview` button at the left menu, and wait a few seconds.

 <p align="center"><img src="img/chat-preview.png" alt="Preview page" width="550"/></p>

-Now we see that our first bot starts the chat.
+Now we see that our first bot starts a chat.
 You can chat with the bot to see how it does.
 It is pretty cool, huh?

-Now let's release the bot to the world!
+Now let us release the bot to the world!
 Click `Release` menu on the left.

 <p align="center"><img src="img/release-web.png" alt="Release page" width="550"/></p>